znorris/gce_ingress_troubleshoot/README.md

 # README
 This repo is meant to assist in the troubleshooting of a GKE ingress controller issue.
+It will take building the dockerfile, placing it into a repository, and updating deplyment files to work.

 ## Issue
 Why would I experience downtime when I update more than one backend service at a time, but not when I updated a single backend?
 (Does it have something to do with the fact that the ingress no longer references the `app-z` backend?)